OldSneerJaw/synctos/README.md

 To add synctos to your project, run `npm install synctos` from the project's root directory to install the package locally.
 Or, better yet, if you define a package.json file in your project, you can run `npm install synctos --savedev` to automatically install locally and insert the package into your package.json's developer dependencies.

-For more info on npm package management, see the official npm documentation for [Installing npm packages locally](https://docs.npmjs.com/getting-started/installing-npm-packages-locally) and [Using a \`package.json\`](https://docs.npmjs.com/getting-started/using-a-package.json).
+For more info on npm package management, see the official npm documentation for [How to install local packages](https://docs.npmjs.com/getting-started/installing-npm-packages-locally) and [Working with package.json](https://docs.npmjs.com/getting-started/using-a-package.json).

 #### A note on JavaScript/ECMAScript compatibility: